ronin-developer/ronin-developer/README.md

 👀 I'm passionate about coding and programming 💻.

-🌱 I’m currently learning react JS
+🌱 I am currently focusing on developing my JavaScript and Node.js skills

 💞️ I’m looking to collaborate on exciting projects and contribute to open-source initiatives.